Quicr/laps/docs/relay-protocol.md

 }
 ```

-Priority is used when creating egress streams to peering sessions as well as to MoQT clients.
+Priority is used when creating egress streams to peering sessions as well as to MOQT clients.

 TTL is applied to all objects received via the stream.
 The TTL time starts upon receiving
 each object.
 In this sense, each object received will not expire till TTL time has elapsed